How to deploy a Next.js project on Ubuntu with NGINX

 Next.js project setup

-To clone our Next.js project, make sure to log in to your VPS.
-We will be using git to clone the project from GitHub onto our VPS.
+Now that we have our VPS ready to rock and roll, we will have to install our Next.js project on the VPS.
+We will be using git to clone our project from GitHub onto our VPS.

 # replace this URL with your repo